-Last Revision: 10/27/2021 - "Clock" hours changed to "Contact" hours.
+Previous - 10/27/2021 - "Clock" hours changed to "Contact" hours.
 The panel removed "tactile and digital" from the description and changed it to "a variety of media."
 The panel also removed "and digital media" from the Media section.
-Health and Safety statement strengthened from "should" to "must."
+Health and Safety statement strengthened from "should" to "must." - effective Spring 2022

-Endorsed by the IAI Art Major Panel

-Endorsed by the IAI Art Major Panel, 10-19-2012

-Adopted by IHEAA, 4-16-1999 Endorsed by IAI Art Major Panel, 10-29-99 The Illinois Higher Education Art Association (IHEAA) and the IAI Art Major Panel both recognize that each discipline within an art program has specific objectives that are routinely formulated by faculty within the discipline.
+Previously Revised by IHEAA, 10-27-2017 Revision Endorsed by the IAI Art Major Panel Revised by IHEAA, 4-20-2012 Revision Endorsed by the IAI Art Major Panel, 10-19-2012 Adopted by IHEAA, 4-16-1999 Endorsed by IAI Art Major Panel, 10-29-99 The Illinois Higher Education Art Association (IHEAA) and the IAI Art Major Panel both recognize that each discipline within an art program has specific objectives that are routinely formulated by faculty within the discipline.
 These objectives are further defined and implemented by each faculty member during the course of teaching a class.
 It is not the intention of these skills and content outlines to impose specific course objectives or approach or to prescribe projects - the domain of each individual instructor.
 These skills and content outlines, however, are intended to suggest a set of minimum expectations or standards from which specific individual objectives and approaches can be developed.
 Instructors may provide additional experiences, content and skills, but they should cover what is outlined to assure continuity among courses with similar titles.